-The HTTP Client library provides you with a low-level API to create and execute HTTP requests.
+The HTTP Client library provides you with a low-level API to create and execute HTTP requests (over both plain TCP/HTTP and secure SSL/TLS/HTTPS connections).
 You can use this library download files from the web, or call REST APIs of web services required by your model.
 The library provides you with complete freedom to programmatically construct an HTTP request with all headers required for the service that you want to call.

 The HTTP Client component is provided in the form of a library

 HTTPClient in the AIMMS Library Repository, which is accessible from within the Library Manager within your model.
 After selecting the

 HTTPClient library from the Library Manager, it will be downloaded from the AIMMS Library Repository, and added to your model.